tajulbappy/tajulbappy/README.md

 I'm a passionate frontend developer from Dhaka, Bangladesh, specializing in React.js and modern web technologies.
 I'm on a journey to become a full-stack developer and love building responsive, user-friendly web applications.

 - 🔭 Currently working on: IT Firm
-- 🌱 Currently learning: Node.js, Express, MongoDB
+- 🌱 Currently learning: TypeScript, Next.js, Node.js, Express, MongoDB
 - 👯 Looking to collaborate on: Open source projects or freelance opportunities
 - 💬 Ask me about: React, JavaScript, or frontend development
 - 📫 How to reach me: bappy042@gmail.com